unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 2. Create or login to your account.

-* Tap on the Create Offline Account bar.
+3. Tap on the Create Offline Account bar.
 You will be able to create an online Door43 account later.

-* Note: Tapping on the Cancel button will close the program.
+Note: Tapping on the Cancel button will close the program.

-3. Use the keyboard and type in the actual name or a pseudonym of the translator.
+4. Use the keyboard and type in the actual name or a pseudonym of the translator.
 A “pseudonym” is a false name that is used instead of the real name of the person doing the work.

-•	Type in the real name or the pseudonym of the translator.
-•	Tap the blue ‘Continue’ button.
+5. Tap the blue ‘Continue’ button.

 4. Accept the ‘Privacy Notice’ by tapping on the blue word ‘Continue.’